kdechant/eamon/ADVENTURE-DESIGN.md

 * Open a terminal or PowerShell and navigate to the repository root
 * Copy the base database file (`db/eamon.sqlite3.dist`) to a new file named `db/eamon3.sqlite3`
     * Best to copy this and not rename it, so Git doesn't think the file is modified
-* Create a new file called `eamon/local_settings.py` with the following contents:
+* Create a "local settings" file from the base one in the repo:
-  * `DEBUG = True`
+    * `cp eamon/local_settings_example.py eamon/local_settings.py`
+    * Best to copy this and not rename it, so Git doesn't think the file is modified
 * Install pipenv: `pip3 install pipenv` (or just `pip install pipenv` if your system Python is v3.x)
 * Install the packages: `pipenv install`
 * Activate the pipenv shell with `pipenv shell`
 * Create a user for the admin: `python manage.py createsuperuser`
 * Run `python manage.py runserver`
     * If you're using PyCharm, you can skip this step and set up your development server inside PyCharm itself.
 This provides the ability to use step debugging in the Python code.
 * Open a second command prompt and navigate to the "client" folder
 * Install React and other JS packages using `npm install`
 * Run `npm start`
 * Open your web browser and navigate to http://localhost:8000.
 You should see the Eamon welcome screen.

 URLs:
 Eamon home page: http://localhost:8000
 Admin page (for building adventure data): http://localhost:8000/admin To log into the admin, use the username and password you used when you ran the "createsuperuser" command above.